spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 In order to achieve huge scale, SpatialOS divides up the SpatialOS entities in the world between workers, balancing the work so none of them are overloaded.
 For each SpatialOS entity in the world, it decides which worker should have [write access](#authority) to each SpatialOS component on the SpatialOS entity.
 To prevent multiple workers writing to a component at the same time, only one worker at a time can have write access to a SpatialOS component.

 As the world changes over time, the position of SpatialOS entities and the amount of updates associated with them changes.
 Server-workers report back to SpatialOS how much load they're under, and SpatialOS adjusts which workers have write access to components on which SpatialOS entities.
 SpatialOS then starts up new workers when needed.
 This is [load balancing (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/worker-configuration/loadbalancer-config).
-Around the SpatialOS entities which they have write access to, every worker has an area of the world they are [interested in] (#interest).
+Around the SpatialOS entities which they have write access to, every worker has an area of the world they are [interested in](#interest).

 A worker can read the current state of components of the SpatialOS entities within this area, and SpatialOS sends [updates and messages (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#sending-an-update) about these SpatialOS entities to the worker.

 If the worker has write access to a SpatialOS component, it can [send updates and messages (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#sending-an-update): it can update [properties (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#property), send and handle [commands (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#command) and trigger [events (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#event).